-- a problem may occur well before where the problem is observed
+- be aware that the source of a problem may occur well before where the problem is observed

 - attend to time, not productivity (see my blog Learning to Manage What Matters – Not Always Intuitive )